Lego The Angry Birds Movie: Development

 Lego The Angry Birds Movie was inspired by the 2016 film The Angry Birds Movie.
 The Lego construction toy range was based on the animated film and developed in collaboration with Rovio Entertainment.
 The construction sets were designed to recreate the story and characters of the animated film in Lego form.
 The Lego Group VP of licensing and entertainment Jill Wilfert stated, "Our designers are having fun developing building sets that leverage the engaging play and deconstruction found in the Angry Birds game."

 Launch

-Lego The Angry Birds Movie theme was launched at the New York Toy Fair in 2016.
+Lego The Angry Birds Movie was launched at the New York Toy Fair in 2016.
 As part of the marketing campaign, The Lego Group released six toy sets based on the first film.
 Each set featured a different castle, pirate ship and vehicles.
 Minifigures including Bomb, Chuck, Matilda, Mighty Eagle, Red and Stella were released as well.
 Several green piggies including Biker Pig, Chef Pig, Foreman Pig, King Pig (Leonard), Leonard, Piggy, Pilot Pig and Pirate Pig were released as well.